Strategy and leadership advice: Listen for weak signals to avert potential disasters, urges Rita Gunther McGrath.

 How to make use of your 'helpful Cassandras'

-Next, if you do get a whiff of something changing that might be important, fight the urge to dismiss or downplay it.
+If you do get a whiff of something changing that might be important, fight the urge to dismiss or downplay it.
 Ask, “is this the first time this person has raised an issue?”
 If it is, that’s a more reliable resource than a person who is always seeing the sky falling.

-Second, consider whether this person has an emotional stake in their observation or recommendation – they are much more likely to see what needs to be done than those with a vested interest in the status quo.
+Second, consider whether this person has an emotional stake in their observation or recommendation.
+They are much more likely to see what needs to be done than those with a vested interest in the status quo.

 Finally, consider whether what you are hearing suggests that ingrained assumptions about your business may be changing.
 If the answer is “yes”, you may well be looking at the seeds of a strategic inflection point.
 The good news is that the leading indicators of a pending inflection are almost always here, today, somewhere.
 The skill lies in learning to accept their implications.